EduardoRFS/reason-mobile/README.md

 ### Android

-We can already cross compile to it and the bits that aren't possible to cross compile, namely `reason-skia` cstubs were patched for arm64.

 Only arm64 was tested, but x86_64 should also be working

 ### iOS

-Revery is working now, same as Android the `reason-skia` cstubs were patched for arm64.
+Revery is working now, on both platforms `ios.arm64` for iPhone and `ios.simulator.x86_64` for the simulator

-Only arm64 was tested, the simulator currently is not working

 ## What it is